Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 ### 11.2 Role-Based Contract Model

-**Change**: Contracts now have **open roles** that need to be filled.
+**Change**: Contracts now have **open roles** that need to be filled, with `expectedRoleInputs` as optional sub-attribute.

 **Rationale**:
 - Contracts specify roles (buyer/seller/trader)
+- Each role has `expectedRoleInputs` (optional) defining what inputs are expected
-- Participants fill roles by selecting offers
+- Participants fill roles by selecting offers and providing required inputs
-- Contracts confirmed when all roles filled and inputs connected
+- Contracts confirmed when:
+  1. All roles are filled
+  2. All expected inputs for each role are provided
+  3. Connections to all trusted signals are established

-**Impact**: Clear participation model aligned with real-world energy transactions.
+**Impact**: Clear participation model with explicit input requirements and confirmation criteria.

 ---